alercebroker/cats_service/README.md

 #### Crossmatch in a catalog

+There are two ways to perform crossmatch in a catalog.

+Providing a radius:

 `curl "catshtm.alerce.online:5000/crossmatch?catalog=SDSSDR10&ra=357.733730043103&dec=14.2051386793103&radius=100"`

+Not providing one:

+`curl "catshtm.alerce.online:5000/crossmatch?catalog=SDSSDR10&ra=357.733730043103&dec=14.2051386793103"`

+If a radius is provided, then that value is used.
+If not, then the default value for that catalog is used.
+See default values in [Available catalogs](#available-catalogs)

 #### Crossmatch over all catalogs

+For crossmatching over all catalogs, the same rule of providing or not providing a radius applies.
+Therefore, there are two ways to send the request:

+With radius:

 `curl "catshtm.alerce.online:5000/crossmatch_all?ra=357.733730043103&dec=14.2051386793103&radius=100"`

+Without radius:

+`curl "catshtm.alerce.online:5000/crossmatch_all?ra=357.733730043103&dec=14.2051386793103"`

 #### Available catalogs:

+For the catalogs that do not have a value listed, the default radius is 50 arcsec.

 - AAVSO_VSX
 - AKARI
-- APASS
+- APASS (2 arcsec)
 - CRTS_per_var
 - Cosmos
-- DECaLS
+- DECaLS (0.1 arcsec)
 - FIRST
-- GAIADR1
+- GAIADR1 (0.00005 arcsec)
-- GAIADR2
+- GAIADR2 (0.00005 arcsec)
 - GALEX
 - HSCv2
 - IPHAS
 - IRACgc
 - NEDz
-- NVSS
+- NVSS (10.8 arcsec)
 - PTFpc
 - ROSATfsc
 - SAGE
 - SDSSDR10
-- SDSSoffset
+- SDSSoffset (0.1 arcsec)
 - SWIREz
-- SkyMapper
+- SkyMapper (0.4 arcsec)
 - SpecSDSS
 - TMASS
 - TMASSxsc